 Your RV search can be a challenge, but if you are in the process of finding your first RV, I’m jealous!

-The hunt for our own Axl Roads took three years, but we had so much fun…and that was BEFORE we started remodeling & traveling!
+The hunt for our own Axl Roads took three years, but we had so much fun…and that was even BEFORE we started remodeling and traveling!

-Tour bus-like Class As, camper-van Class Bs, mid-size Class Cs, pull-behind leave-behind travel trailers, trendy teardrops, quick & nimble pop-ups…I could imagine us adventuring in virtually all of them.
+Tour bus-like Class As, camper-van Class Bs, mid-size Class Cs, pull-behind leave-behind travel trailers, trendy teardrops, quick and nimble pop-ups…I could imagine us adventuring in virtually all of them.

 What kind of RV do you picture yourself in?

-Usually that will have a lot to do with how big your crew is and how deep your pockets are!
-One person with their cat will want a much different way to travel than a family of four with two dogs- and their rig & travel budgets will look much different, too.
+Typically, that has a lot to do with how big your crew is and how deep your pockets are!
+One person with their cat will want a much different way to travel than a family of four with two dogs.
+Their budgets will likely look much different, too.

-If you are able to save or easily borrow money, set a reasonable budget and get ready stand firm!
+If you are able to save or easily borrow money, set a reasonable amount and stand firm!

-Keep in mind RV bells & whistles can be very tempting (who doesn’t want a shower inside and outside?), so it’s good to have a real number or range in mind.
+RV bells and whistles can be very tempting (who doesn’t want a shower inside and out?), so it’s good to have a real number or range in mind.

 During the first few years we looked at older models, unfortunately everything was either too expensive or too un-remodel-able for a couple with zero to little mechanical or RV experience.

-- Reading local newspaper classifieds & weekly classified circulars – Since everything is online now, there are very few printed listings and even fewer photos (zero).
+- Reading local newspaper classifieds and weekly classified circulars.
+Since everything is online now, there are very few printed listings and even fewer photos (zero).
+Not the best.

-- Attending the annual nationally-touring RV show at the Convention Center – These typically feature new, mostly high-end models.
-This is a great place to get an idea of what you like and don’t like, plus it’s helpful to walk through various layouts and see what amenities & upgrades exist (and which you might be able to hack yourself!).
+- Attending the annual nationally-touring RV show at our local Convention Center.
+These typically feature new, mostly high-end models.
+This is a great place to get an idea of what you like and don’t like, plus it’s helpful to walk through various layouts and see what amenities and upgrades exist.

-- Craigslist pow-wowing on the iPad every Sunday night – Potluck!
+- Craigslist pow-wowing on the iPad every Sunday night.
+This is like going to a Potluck.
 You never know what you’ll find!
-We had a few odd phone conversations & two near-scams while hunting this way.
+We had a few odd phone conversations and two near-scams while hunting this way.
 It did give us an idea of the local market and average prices in our area, plus made us hip to what the scam ads looked like.

 Hint: if it seems too good to be true, it is!
 Extra hint: Don’t wire anyone money.
 Ever.
 For any RV-buying reason.

-Enter Axl Roads.
-He was advertised on Craigslist during one of our Sunday night RV scavenger hunts and was located just an hour north of us, being stored under cover in a barn.
+We saw him advertised on Craigslist during one of our Sunday night RV scavenger hunts.
+He lived just an hour north of us and being stored under cover in a barn.
 This 1997 Ford Fourwinds Class C RV with only 16,000 miles had been used for short trips and baseball tournaments.

 Just like good love was to Tom Petty, your perfect RV may be hard to find.